Creditors’ Voluntary Liquidation (“CVL”)

-- The Board resolves to place a company into CVL and instructs an Insolvency Practitioner to commence the necessary statutory procedure;
+- The Board will hold a meeting to resolve placing a company into CVL and instruct an Insolvency Practitioner to commence and assist with the necessary statutory procedures.

-- At the shareholders’ meeting, the shareholders resolve to place the company into CVL and nominate an Insolvency Practitioner of their choice to be the appointed Liquidator;
+- At the shareholders’ meeting, which is usually held on the same day as the Decision Date, the shareholders resolve to place the company into CVL and nominate an Insolvency Practitioner of their choice to be the appointed Liquidator.

 The procedure to place a company into CVL from Board resolution to the creditors’ meeting and can take as little as 9 days.
 The subsequent amount of time that the Liquidator will need to deal with winding down the company’s affairs depends upon the complexity of the case.

 How can SFP Group Assist with a CVL?